 The Practical Factors in Running Economy

-The running style should be relaxed and freely.
+should be relaxed and freely.
 Try to avoid unnecessary and excessive movements.
 The upper body holds upright.
 Many people run exaggerated and bent forward but it really costs energy.
-Well-trained abdominal and back muscles make it easier to run upright and relaxed in the upper body.
+Well-trained abdominal and back muscles make it easier to run upright and relax in the upper body.

 The whole body should only move a few centimeters up and down for each step, otherwise, you waste too much energy on an unnecessary hard fight against gravity.

 The step frequency